TYPES OF CASINOS IN CONNECTICUT

 Lake Compounce Family Theme Park

-This theme park can be found in Bristol and it is regarded to be the oldest operating amusement park in the US, it features a 1927 wooden roller coaster and 1911 carousel.
-The park is a famous summer family destination and it is filled with varieties of rides and games that you can try out.
-It also features the largest water park in Connecticut known as Crocodile Cove that is filled with water slides, wave pools, and sections that are designed for younger children.
-You will also find varieties of kiddie rides like a mini coaster for young kids not big enough for thrilling rides.
+Located in Bristol, this is considered the oldest operating amusement park in the U.S. and features a 1927 wooden roller coaster, plus a 1911 carousel.
+The park is a popular family destination and filled with rides and games you can try out.
+It is also home to Crocodile Cove, the largest water park in Connecticut, with water slides, wave pools and areas for younger children, including kiddie rides.

 New England Air Museum